microsoft/verona/docs/internal/abi.md

 This section discusses some of those opportunities.

 ### Concrete Types

-FIXME: The wording below is confusing, please suggest a better one.

 Concrete types, including pointers, are always passed by value to functions.
 A machine-word numeric type will create a copy of the value to be used inside the function.